 Getting blinded by the sparkle of feature development

-Rory shares the story of a company that planned to build a social network for entrepreneurship communities but ended up abandoning project after spending over 400k in custom development.
+Rory shares the story of a company that planned to build a social network for entrepreneurship communities but ended up abandoning the project after spending over 400k in custom development.

-That’s 400k down the drain because they didn’t have a solid understanding of the software delivery process, instead of having their team focus on building a working product they ate up most of their budget working on feature development.
+That’s 400k down the drain because they didn’t have a solid understanding of the software delivery process.
+Instead of having their team focus on building a working product, they ate up most of their budget working on feature development.

 You Can’t Outsource Vision

-To hear more about Rory’s unique outsourcing journey and to learn how to build your business with outsourcing be sure to listen to the full episode below.
+To hear more about Rory’s unique outsourcing journey and to learn how to build your business with outsourcing, be sure to listen to the full episode below.